+- Does banana cream pie need to be refrigerated?
 Yes, you must store banana cream pie in the refrigerator.
 It’s best to cover it loosely and wait to top it with whipped cream and banana slices just before serving.

+- How long does banana cream pie last?
 You can keep the pie covered and stored in the refrigerator for up to 4 days.
 Do keep in mind that the bananas will brown during refrigeration.
 As mentioned above, it’s best to wait to top the pie with banana slices until you serve it.

 - No-Bake Banana Split Cake